-It may be feasible to develop an intensive horticulture enterprise on a portion of the property, that does not rely on the soil as a growth medium, especially when considering the potential, to acquire irrigation water.
-However, as the title is adjacent to the 'Rural Living' Zone, as well as adjacent 'lifestyle' properties within the existing 'Rural Resource' Zone there is risk of conflict between this type of intensive agricultural activity.
-Adjacent residential amenity is likely to be impacted.
+The Land Capability limitations associated with drainage and stone indicate that it is unlikely that a high value horticultural activity, that requires the soil as a growth medium, would be developed on the site.
+It may be feasible to develop an intensive horticulture enterprise on the property, that does not rely on the soil as a growth medium, especially when considering the potential, to acquire irrigation water.
+However, as the title is adjacent to the 'Rural Living' Zone, as well as adjacent 'lifestyle' properties within the existing 'Rural Resource' Zone there is risk of conflict between this type of intensive agricultural activity and residential amenity.
 Social licence to operate would be a significant risk factor when considering such a high value investment.

-After considering these factors, the productive capacity of the land is considered to be negligible.
+After considering these factors, the overall productive capacity of the land is considered to be low.
 Land with these characteristics is best farmed in conjunction with other land to be able to realise the benefits of economies of scale.
-However, because of the existing dwelling on the subject title and characteristics of the adjacent land, there is little chance of this title being farmed in conjunction with adjacent land.
+However, because of the existing dwellings on the subject title and characteristics of the adjacent land, there is little chance of this title being farmed in conjunction with adjacent land.